Don’t start your detox without this essential information on how it really works.

 Like your heart’s constant beating, your body’s ongoing detoxification processes are the expression of its vitality which itself manifests as good health.
 Your detox organs have to be functioning well at all times or your health will quickly suffer.

-Therefore, your ‘detox plan’, in so far as a general one can be sketched out, should be to get to know your detox organs inside out, understand how the detox processes work and find out which organs require attention to optimise these processes.
+Therefore, your ‘detox plan’, in so far as a general one can be sketched out, should be to get to know your detox organs inside out, understand how the detox processes work and find out which organs require attention to

 This is your detox strategy and it will serve you well for the rest of your life.
-This is not a plan but simply the healthy way of living, based as it should be, on self-knowledge and individualised medicine.
+This is not a plan but simply the healthy way of living, based as it should be, on self-knowledge and

 The tactics you need to use to implement this strategy will vary from time to time.
 Generally, they will consist of providing some gentle, natural assistance to particular organs in order to help the subtle process of detoxification run as nature intended, and smoothly.

-If you want to make the right, sustainable health choices that can help to optimise your body’s detox, here is where you should start looking:
+If you want to make the right, sustainable health choices that can help to

 NOW, THE INSIDE WORKINGS OF YOUR DETOX – EXPLAINED

 Every single decision and consideration about your detox should be made around these vital organs and how they are intended to work in detoxifying your body.

 Bear in mind that all these organs are interrelated and each is part of the wider complex system that makes up your body.
 A health problem which seems unrelated to detox processes might actually be affecting one of these organs and compromising their ability to detoxify your body.
 Also, health issues which might seem simply superficial and remote from the main internal organs (such as skin problems) might actually be a sign that your body’s detox systems are in need of help.

 Going from the first to the last line of detox in your body, here is a quick overview of how you are meant to be detoxing, already: